Vegan Collard Greens in white bowl with gold fork

 • Stir in the collard greens along with the vegetable broth and bring to a low boil.

-1 lb collard greens and large veins removed, 2-2¼ cups vegetable broth
+1 lb collard greens, 2-2¼ cups vegetable broth

 • Stir in all seasonings and liquid smoke.
 Cover the pot with a lid and reduce to a low simmer, stirring occasionally.
 Let cook for at least 1 hour (or more according to your preference).

-1½ tsp salt, ½ tsp black pepper, ½ tsp red pepper flakes, ¼ tsp paprika, ½ tsp liquid smoke, 2 tsp sugar
+1½ tsp salt, ½ tsp black pepper, ½ tsp red pepper flakes, ¼ tsp paprika, ½ tsp liquid smoke, 2 tsp organic cane sugar

 • When finished, remove from the heat serve immediately.
 Enjoy!